BruthYU/Lit-ProteinDF/README.md

 Training and inference of all integrated methods are implemented in the lightning workspace (`Lit-ProteinDF\lightning`).
 You can refer to this  [README.md](lightning/README.md) for more details.

-Here we briefly describe the functionality of each folder in the lightning workspace:

-1. `lightning/config`: Lit-ProteinDF manages complex configuration with the [hydra](https://github.com/facebookresearch/hydra) framework.
-This folder contains default settings for training and inference of integrated methods   .
-2. `lightning/data`: With loaded `lmdb` cache, methods further extract features (e.g. frame with t-step diffusion) to determine the dataloader for training and inference.
-3. `lightning/model`: In line with the deep learning framework [Pytorch Lightning](https://lightning.ai/docs/pytorch/stable/), both model architecture and training details (e.g. training step and loss function) are placed in this folder.
-4. `lightning/sampler`: For convenient usage of pre-trained model, we develop this folder supporting checkpoint loading and protein sampling.

 </details>